Richard Pierard: Influence

-Pierard, along with Clouse and Linder, provided an early analysis of evangelicalism within the context of the civil and political unrest of the 1960s.
-Their first work together, Protest and Politics: Christianity and Contemporary Affairs, was published in 1968.
+In 1968, Pierard, Clouse, and Linder published Protest and Politics: Christianity and Contemporary Affairs, which examined evangelical responses to contemporary political and social issues.

 Pierard was also one of the signers of the 1973 Chicago Declaration of Evangelical Social Concern, which called on evangelicals to engage with social and economic justice issues.
-Though the declaration initially had little impact within evangelical circles, Pierard remained a strong advocate for its progressive ideals, frequently writing about social justice in both books and periodicals.
 In the same year, he coauthored Politics: A Case for Christian Action with Linder, a handbook aimed at Christian university students.

-Pierard was among the first evangelical scholars to examine the relationship between evangelicalism and civil religion in the United States.
+Pierard wrote extensively about evangelicalism and civil religion in the United States.
 His coauthored works with Linder include Twilight of the Saints: Biblical Christianity and Civil Religion in the United States (1978) and Civil Religion and the Presidency (1988), which provided historical case studies on the topic.

-Pierard wrote extensively on the history of Christianity, particularly its influence on society and role in American culture.
+He also wrote on the history of Christianity, particularly its influence on society and role in American culture.

-In Two Kingdoms: The Church and Culture Through the Ages, coauthored with Robert G. Clouse and Edwin M. Yamauchi, Pierard examined how Christianity has evolved over two millennia, shaping and being shaped by historical events such as wars, economic shifts, gender role changes, and secularization.
-Reviewers found the book informative, with Christianity Today calling it a "valuable guide" to Christian heritage and the International Bulletin of Missionary Research noting its importance for its conservative Protestant perspective.
+Two Kingdoms: The Church and Culture Through the Ages, coauthored with Robert G. Clouse and Edwin M. Yamauchi, surveyed the relationship between Christianity and Western culture across two millennia, including discussions of war, economic change, gender roles, and secularization.
+Doug Bandow in Christianity Today called the book a "valuable guide" to Christian heritage, and Frederick Norris in the International Bulletin of Missionary Research noted its importance for its conservative Protestant perspective.

-In The American Church Experience: A Concise History, written with Thomas A. Askew, Pierard focused on Evangelicalism, exploring its growth, diversity, and engagement with social and political issues.
-The book was praised for its clarity, balance, and thorough treatment of American Christianity, with reviewers highlighting its accessibility for clergy, scholars, and general readers.
-While some critics questioned its broad definition of evangelicalism, others commended its fair and well-structured analysis.
+In The American Church Experience: A Concise History, written with Thomas A. Askew, Pierard examined the history of evangelicalism in the United States, including its development and its involvement in social and political issues.
+Ronald Flowers praised the book for its clarity, balance, and thorough treatment of American Christianity, and David Torbett highlighted its accessibility for clergy, scholars, and general readers.
+Henry Warner Bowden questioned its broad definition of evangelicalism but also described it as "competent, workmanlike, fair, and well balanced."

-Pierard's work was recognized for its readability, depth, and contribution to understanding Christianity’s historical and cultural impact.

 Later work and Baptist involvement

-From the 1980s onward, Pierard shifted his focus to global Christianity and Baptist history.
-An American Baptist layperson, he was a key member of the Baptist World Alliance Baptist Heritage and Identity Commission, which sought to document Baptist history worldwide.
+From the 1980s onward, Pierard increasingly published on global Christianity and Baptist history.
+An American Baptist layperson, he served on the Baptist World Alliance Baptist Heritage and Identity Commission, which sought to document Baptist history worldwide.

 Pierard was a vocal critic of many Baptists whose actions he saw as inconsistent with Baptist historical principles, frequently criticizing the Southern Baptist Convention.
-His scholarship and commentary on evangelicalism and Baptist identity made him a significant influence in evangelical academia, shaping discussions among colleagues, students, and readers.
+According to Liam Atchison, Pierard's scholarship and commentary on evangelicalism and Baptist identity made him a significant influence in evangelical academia.